Engagement with Appraisal

 I have recently moved into the Wessex area and want to ensure that my appraisal is sorted for when due.
 How do I ensure I’m contacted?

 If you’ve moved from another NHS England Area Office, have you completed the forms to make the change on the National Performers’ List?
-This is the NPL2.
+You'll need to contact Primary Care Support England (PCSE) directly to complete their online form and make sure that they have your correct information for the National Performers' List.
+You can contact them here.

-If the answer to both of these is “yes” then please forward a copy of the correspondence that you have sent to Appraisal.WX@hee.nhs.uk.
+If the answer to both of these is “yes”, then please forward a copy of the correspondence that you have sent to us at firstname.lastname@example.org.

 We will then follow up with the Wessex Area Office to check that things are in process and that we can offer you an appraisal.
 This shouldn’t prove to be a problem but we do have to check.
-If you haven’t done, then please contact us anyway and we can let you have the correct form to complete and make the Wessex Area Office aware of your move into area.
-Unfortunately informing one organisation doesn’t lead straight into notification to another.
+If you haven’t already done so, please contact us anyway and we can let you have the correct form to complete and make the Wessex Area Office aware of your move into area.
+Unfortunately, informing one organisation doesn’t lead straight into notification to another.
 If in any doubt, contact us and we’ll confirm what you need to do.

 I’m going to be moving away from Wessex and will need to have my appraisal in my new area.
 Is there anything I need to do?

 Are you moving to a GP role in England?
 If so, have you completed the correct form to transfer to your new Area Office?
 This is the NPL2.
-This should be all you need to do and once the move has been completed you will be notified of this by the Primary Care Services England and your new Area Office should be in touch.
+You'll need to contact Primary Care Support England directly to complete this form and make sure that they have your correct information for the National Performers' List.
+You can contact them here.
+This should be all you need to do.
+Once the move has been completed, you will be notified of this by the PCSE and your new Area Office should be in touch.

 With increasing numbers of practices merging, is it appropriate to arrange an appraisal discussion with an appraiser working within the same merged or federating practices?

-If you consider that the relationship you have with another doctor, whether professional or personal, is too close or otherwise too difficult for you to be able to be appraised by them, please let us know and we will add a “conflict” on our system and reallocate where necessary.
+If you consider that the relationship you have with another doctor, whether professional or personal, is too close or otherwise too difficult for you to be able to be appraised by them objectively, please let us know and we will add a “conflict” on our system and reallocate where necessary.

 I have moved to another country within the UK so may not be completing my appraisal within Wessex.
 What is the process to engage in appraisal at my new location if applicable?